CACFP Training

 CACFP Online Optional Training

 Users will be required to create an account before registering for courses.
-Before creating a user account and beginning the registration process, please view the Registration video or Quick Start Guide on the CDSS Bright Track web page (scroll to the bottom of the page).
+Before creating a user account and beginning the registration process, please view the Registration video or Quick Start Guide on the CDSS BT web page (scroll to the bottom of the page).

 In-person and Virtual Training